 The purpose of the Course is to train professional healthcare figures prepared to tackle the specific issues of physiopathology in mountain environments.
 In particular, it provides theoretical information on the physical and climate characteristics of the mountain environment, basic knowledge on rescue techniques on the mountains, by analysing avalanche accidents and their prevention, mountain injuries, trauma management and bandaging techniques, and injured person transportation methods.
 It also covers issues concerning altitude sickness and its most severe manifestations (pulmonary and cerebral oedema), it explores the relationship between pre-existing pathologies and mountain stays, and mountain adaptation in children and seniors.

-The Post-Graduate Course in Mountain Medicine includes the following content:
+The Advanced Course in Mountain Medicine includes content divided into two main areas:

 The Post-Graduate Course in in Mountain Medicine provides training on: